alpine9000/amiga_examples/014.lace_mode/README.md

 	lea	copper(pc),a0
 	move.l	a0,COP1LC(a6)
 	bra	.done
  .lof:
 	lea	copperLOF(pc),a0
 	move.l	a0,COP1LC(a6)
  .done
 	bra	.mainLoop
 ```

-This example allows your to enable/disable INTERLACE mode in the [Makefile](Makefile)
+This example allows your to enable/disable INTERLACE mode in the [Makefile](Makefile):
      ```
 INTERLACE=1
 ```